-This article details Gideon’s early struggles with authority, accepting his commission, and points the individual to his or her anointing.
+This article details Gideon’s early struggles with authority, accepting his commission, and points the individual to their anointing.

-The story of Gideon begins in the Jezreel Valley, Israel, and focuses on those Jews who had fallen away, who had followed the Amorites and their gods, the tribe with whom they had intermarried.
-Judges 6, 7 & 8 relate the story of Gideon’s anointing.
+The story of Gideon begins in the Jezreel Valley, Israel, and focuses on Jews who had fallen away, who had followed the Amorites and their gods, the tribe with whom they had intermarried.
+Judges 6, 7, and 8 relate the story of Gideon’s anointing.

 Judges 6.1, “And the children of Israel did evil in the sight of the Lord: and the Lord delivered them into the hand of the Midian seven years [not southern Midianites (Moses), but those now attached to Moabite lands, northward].”
 Judges 6.3 denotes Israel’s enemies: “And so it was, when Israel had sown, that the Midianites came up, and the Amalekites, and the children of the East (Amorites), even they came up against them; (4) and they encamped against them, and destroyed the increase of the earth, until thou come unto Gaza, and left no sustenance for Israel, neither sheep, nor ox, nor ass.”
 Judges, v.
 10, “And I say unto you, I am the Lord your God; fear not the gods of the Amorites, in whose land you dwell: but ye have not obeyed my voice.”

-The Amalikites were notorious desert raiders.
-The Amalekites (south) attacked Exodus Jews but were defeated.
+Of the primary raiding groups, Amalekites were notorious desert raiders.
+In the past, the Amalekites (south) attacked Exodus Jews but were defeated.
 The Midianites (bedouins) lived beyond Moabite lands and also southward.
 The people of the East were possibly Amorites, inhabiting lands south of Damascus (Syrian Desert today).
 All three groups would be feasting on the riches of Israel’s larder, particularly the Jezreel Valley.
 The Midianites used camels in their attack force.
-Camels were the tank of their day, and no effective defense had been developed.
+Camels were the tank of their day, and no one had yet developed a defense against them.

 Note Amorites east of Lake Gennesaret.